samliumay/AI-From-Scratch/README.md

 * LLM training code (Transformer Based) by using torch, numpy and tokenizer.
 * Detailed Explanation about RL and how it works integrated to Slides.
 * Different RL model will be written as a service like BasicLLM.
-* Differen Pure RL training codes will be provided.
+* Differen Pure RL training codes will be provided for different models.